Mingding Doctrine

 2. The pastor's focus is not on how much people contribute, but on forcing people to become more and more like Jesus Christ, pursuing the unity of the church.

 3. Jesus Christ is our "benchmark."
-We should judge ourselves by Him, not by our own comfort or preferences.
+We should judge ourselves by Him, not by our comfort or preferences.

 4. Our view of salvation is "increasingly saved" step by step, not a one-time completion.

-Seeing Our Own "Filth" in the Holy Light
+Seeing Our "Filth" in the Holy Light

-2. Seeing filth and removing it is always better than thinking we are holy but not knowing our own filth.
+2. Seeing filth and removing it is always better than thinking we are holy but not knowing our filth.

 V. The Endless Nature of Theology and Life